DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 three overlapping areas: firstly, data for the empowerment of consumers should see easier access to usage data provided by retailers, whilst new collectives to produce energy should be encouraged and enabled.
-Secondly under the umbrella of 'data for accountability', we situate practical work we have undertake in open source modelling in a wider set of concerns about how retailers and electricity supply (poles and wires) businesses are run.
+Secondly under the umbrella of ‘data for accountability’, we situate practical work we have undertake in open source modelling in a wider set of concerns about how retailers and electricity supply (poles and wires) businesses are run.
 Finally, building on these two areas, we speculate